bevyengine/rfcs/rfcs/45-stageless.md

    2. Implement on-update states as sugar for simple run criteria
    3. Create on-enter and on-exit schedules
    4. Create sugar for adding systems to these schedules
+9. Rename "system chaining" to "system handling"
+   1. Usage was very confusing for new users
+   2. Almost exclusively used for error handling
+   3. New concept of "systems with a linear graph of ordering constraints between them" is naturally described as a chain
-9. Add new examples
+10. Add new examples
     1. Complex control flow with supplementary schedules
     2. Fixed time-step pattern
-10. Port the entire engine to the new paradigm
+11. Port the entire engine to the new paradigm
     1. We almost certainly need to port the improved ambiguity checker over to make this reliable

 Given the massive scope, that sounds relatively straightforward!